Beach nourishment: Erosion

 Beach erosion is a specific subset of coastal erosion, which in turn is a type of bioerosion which alters coastal geography through beach morphodynamics.
-There are numerous incidences of modern recession of beaches, mainly due to longshore drift and coastal development hazards.
+There are numerous incidences of the modern recession of beaches, mainly due to a gradient in longshore drift and coastal development hazards.

 Causes of erosion

 Beaches can erode naturally or due to human impact (beach theft/sand mining).

 Erosion is a natural response to storm activity.
 During storms, sand from the visible beach submerges to form sand bars that protect the beach.
 Submersion is only part of the cycle.
-During calm weather smaller waves return sand from bars to the visible beach surface in a process called accretion.
+During calm weather, smaller waves return sand from bars to the visible beach surface in a process called accretion.

-Some beaches do not have enough sand available to coastal processes to respond naturally to storms.
-When not enough sand is available, the beach cannot recover following storms.
+Some beaches do not have enough sand available for coastal processes to respond naturally to storms.
+When not enough sand is available, the beach cannot recover after storms.

 Many areas of high erosion are due to human activities.
-Reasons can include: seawalls locking up sand dunes, coastal structures like ports and harbors that prevent longshore transport, dams and other river management structures.
+Reasons can include: seawalls locking up sand dunes, coastal structures like ports and harbors that prevent longshore transport, and dams and other river management structures.
 Continuous, long-term renourishment efforts, especially in cuspate-cape coastlines, can play a role in longshore transport inhibition and downdrift erosion.
 These activities interfere with the natural sediment flows either through dam construction (thereby reducing riverine sediment sources) or construction of littoral barriers such as jetties, or by deepening of inlets; thus preventing longshore transport of sediment.